 - 1.1.1.
-Via Solutions has been appointed to prepare this Transport Assessment (TA) in support of a planning application for a proposed mental health unit within the Glan Clwyd Hospital, Bodelwyddan (the site) on behalf of Betsi Cadwaladr University Health Board.
+Via Solutions has been appointed to prepare this Transport Assessment (TA) in support of an outline planning application for a proposed radiology / scanning facility otherwise known as a Nuclear Medicine Unit (NMU) within the Glan Clwyd Hospital, Bodelwyddan (the site) on behalf of Betsi Cadwaladr University Health Board.
 Figure 1 at Appendix A shows the site location in relation to the local highway network. - 1.1.2.
-The development proposal seeks planning consent for the construction of a new two / three storey 'Adult and Older Person Mental Health Unit' (AOPMHU), to replace an existing unit in the Hospital, and provide additional parking spaces on the Hospital estate.
-A previous proposal for the Unit located in the south west corner of the Hospital Site was not approved by the Council.
-This revised proposal provides the Unit of a similar scale but located towards the north west corner of the Hospital Site. - 1.1.3.
+The development proposal seeks planning consent for the construction of a new 'Nuclear Medicine Unit' (NMU), to replace some of the existing facilities in the Hospital and relocate some from elsewhere, and provide additional parking spaces on the Hospital estate. - 1.1.3.
 This Transport Assessment considers such matters as traffic impact, access by all modes of transport and by people of all ages and abilities, sustainability, car parking and servicing and presents the proposals in relation to current guidance and data. - 1.1.4.
 Both Local and National Transport policy have been reviewed in respect of the development.
 A review of road safety has been undertaken within this report.
 Sustainable transport accessibility has also been reviewed within the report.
 The development proposals have been explained and the impact on the highway network considered. - 1.1.5.
 This Transport Assessment concludes that the proposal would not create any significant transport impacts on the existing highway and provides an acceptable use in planning terms.